-Muscatine FFA teams rank first at State, will be representing Iowa at Nationals in Oct.
+Muscatine FFA teams rank first at state, will be representing Iowa at Nationals in Oct.

 “It was definitely a little odd, since there were no live birds there and they only had pictures,” Danika said, “and although it’s a team event, you don’t get to talk or work with your teammates… But I think we definitely worked together a lot during practice, and that helped us a lot.”

-When asked what her reaction to Nationals was, Danika said it had been a shock, but still very exciting.
-She also said that she felt very confident that her team would be able to bring home a high ranking from Nationals.
+When asked what her reaction was, Danika said it was a shock and very exciting to find out she was going to nationals.
+She said she felt very confident her team would earn high rankings.

-As for the Ag Sales Team, Dailyn Garrett ranked 2nd overall as an individual, Grant Van Nice ranked 4th, and Nick Peterson ranked 6th.
-Jake Draves also competed on the Ag Sales Team with Josh Dieckman providing assistance.
-This team was also the high team in both team sales and the general knowledge exam.
+As for the ag sales team, Dailyn Garrett ranked 2nd overall as an individual, Grant Van Nice ranked 4th, and Nick Peterson ranked 6th.
+Jake Draves also competed on the team with Josh Dieckman providing assistance.
+They earned the high score in both team sales and the general knowledge exam.

-This was the second time Peterson has done Ag Sales Team, but the first time that he’s going to Nationals for it.
-“It feels awesome.
-(Ag Sales Team) is a lot of hard work, and it’s pretty hard to win.
-I had missed two points on the individual, and I was 6th overall, so just two points means a five place difference.”
-As such, he viewed his team’s ranking as a pretty big accomplishment.
+This was the second time Peterson was on ag sales team, and the first time he’s going to Nationals for it.
+“It feels awesome. (ag sales team) is a lot of hard work, and it’s pretty hard to win.
+I missed two points on the individual, and I was 6th overall, so just two points means a five place difference.”
+He viewed his team’s ranking as a pretty big accomplishment.

 Dailyn admitted that her team’s experience at state had been a little nerve-wracking.
 “We were the first team in, so we knew we had to make a good impression and set the bar high… But we got it done.”
 When asked about her ranking, she said that she had been very surprised by it.